ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 icon <- rasterGrob(icon, interpolate = TRUE)
 ```

-Now we can update our map by adding labels and our icon - this looks like a gigantic chunk of code, but we've added line by line comments so that you can see what's happening at each step.
+We can update our map by adding labels and our icon - this looks like a gigantic chunk of code, but we've added line by line comments so that you can see what's happening at each step.
 The `ggrepel` package adds labels whilst also aiming to avoid overlap and as a bonus, the labels have rounded edges.

 ```r
 # Update map